 Print out a tracker to count down the days to Ramadan, mark days left until Ramadan on your calendar or use a digital countdown on your phone or desktop.
 Keep yourself reminding that Ramadan is around the corner.
 (Or as we say in German, Ramadan stands right in front of the door.)
 Ramadan preparation is now!

-As a subscriber you will find FREE Ramadan printables in the resource library.
+As a subscriber, you will find FREE Ramadan printables in the insider-only resource library.
 Download and print yours today.
 Use them to make Ramadan more “visible” in your home.
 You will also find a Ramadan Bunting printable to craft an easy Ramadan decoration.

 Your Ramadan Preparation Ideas and Bucketlist